KatsanikJr/stabilization-long-input-delay/README.md

 ## Usage

+The folder names (Section_4.1, Section_4.2, Section_4.3) correspond directly to the section numbering in the paper, to make it easy to locate the scripts associated with each set of simulation results.

 The simulation results of Section 4 can be reproduced by running the scripts contained in the folders

 Section_4.1/ — Implements controllers U1 and U2 with dwell-time knowledge.